 The exothermic decomposition energy may be determined using a suitable calorimetric technique (see 20.3.3.3); or

-(d) For mixtures of inorganic oxidizing substances of Division 5.1 with organic material(s), the concentration of the inorganic oxidizing substance is:
+(d) For mixtures of inorganic oxidizing substances with organic material(s), the concentration of the inorganic oxidizing substance is:

-- less than 15%, by mass, if assigned to packing group I (high hazard) or II (medium hazard);
+- less than 15%, by mass, if assigned to packing group I / category 1 (high hazard) or II / 2 (medium hazard);

-- less than 30%, by mass, if assigned to packing group III (low hazard).
+- less than 30%, by mass, if assigned to packing group III / category 3 (low hazard).

-3.4 When the substance is a mixture containing any known explosives, the class 1 acceptance procedure should be applied.
+3.4 When the substance is a mixture containing any known explosives, acceptance procedure has to be performed.

-4. Screening procedures for mixtures which may be flammable liquids (Class 3)
+4. Screening procedures for mixtures which may be flammable liquids

 4.1 The procedure only applies to possible flammable mixtures1 containing known flammable liquids in defined concentrations although they may contain non-volatile components e.g. polymers, additives etc. The flash point of these mixtures need not be determined experimentally if the calculated flash point of the mixture, using the method given in 4.2, is at least 5 °C2 greater than the relevant classification criterion (23 °C and 60 °C, respectively) and provided that: